Summary of research

-Her findings explain why families need help reconciling home and workplace demands, and highlight the role that employers must play in addressing these issues.
 Her research has also yielded a new understanding of how aspects of the societal institutional context (e.g. international differences in gender inequality) influence individual work and family choices.
-In 2013, van der Lippe won an ERC Advanced grant for her innovative approach to elucidate investments in a sustainable workforce in Europe by examining the multi-level interactions of individual employees in organizations and societies.
-She garnered praise for putting the organization more firmly on the research agenda.
+From 2014-2019, van der Lippe was the recipient of an ERC Advanced grant for her innovative approach to elucidate investments in a sustainable workforce in Europe and examined the multi-level interactions of individual employees in organizations and societies.
+Together with Thomas Martens she obtained an ERC Proof of Concept Grant in 2018 to investigate whether the outcomes of the Sustainable Workforce could be shared internationally with business and other organizations through a platform.

 Van der Lippe has achieved her breakthroughs by linking societal, family, and individual levels of decision making not only in her theoretical work, but also in the way she empirically examines their relationship.
 She is known for her challenging, state-of-the-art multi-method data collections combining large-scale survey techniques with rigorous experimental study designs.
-She has initiated large international data collections on work-family issues, for instance as lead investigator of the 2015 ERC-survey of employees, management, and HR managers in 270 organizations across 9 European countries.
+She has initiated large data collections on work-family issues, for instance as leader of the 2015 and 2018 ERC-survey of employees, management, and HR managers in 270 organizations across 9 European countries.

-Tanja van der Lippe has published 96 peer-reviewed papers (64 international; 32 national), 40 chapters in edited books, and eleven books with well-known publishers (Edward Elgar, Palgrave MacMillan, Aldine).
+Tanja van der Lippe has published 136 peer-reviewed papers (100 international; 36 national), 40 chapters in edited books, and 12 books with well-known publishers (Routledge; Edward Elgar, Palgrave MacMillan, Aldine).
 Her papers have appeared in top-level journals, including Annual Review of Sociology, Journal of Marriage and Family, and Journal of Management.
 The significance of her work has been acknowledged at the highest levels; she is an elected member of the European Academy of Sociology (2010), the Royal Netherlands Academy of Arts and Sciences (KNAW, 2014), and the Royal Holland Society of Sciences and Humanities (KHMW, 2013).
+In 2019 she was appointed chair of the Social Sciences Council of the KNAW.
+Since 2020 she is member of the Management Board of ODISSEI (Open Data Infrastructure for Social Science and Economic Innovations), the national research infrastructure for the social sciences in the Netherlands.

-Her excellent reputation and international visibility are also evident from her visiting professorships, for instance at Oxford (2007), and her regular appearances as invited keynote speaker at major international events, including the annual conference of the American Sociological Association in (2012).
-Her peers in the field have placed her in key gatekeeping positions in science: she is a member of the Editorial Board of Oxford Bibliographies in Sociology; a European expert on gender issues for the International Encyclopedia of the Social and Behavioral Sciences; and was elected member of the executive committee of the Work and Family Researchers Network, the main network on work-family research worldwide.
+Her excellent reputation and international visibility are also evident from her visiting professorships, for instance recently at the University of Melbourne (2018) and UC Irvine (2019) and her regular appearances as invited keynote speaker at major international events, including the annual conference of the American Sociological Association.
+Her peers in the field have placed her in key gatekeeping positions in science: she is a member of the Editorial Board of Oxford Bibliographies in Sociology; a European expert on gender issues for the International Encyclopedia of the Social and Behavioral Sciences; and was elected vice president of the executive committee of the Work and Family Researchers Network, the main network on work-family research worldwide.

-As consultant to the Dutch Government, in 2015/2016 she advised the Social and Economic Council of the Netherlands (SER) on ‘Work and life in the future’.
-She is closely involved in the activities of other key policy guidance bodies in the Netherlands, such as the Netherlands Institute for Social Research (SCP), and on the board of governors of the Netherlands Institute for Health Services Research (NIVEL).
+As consultant to the Dutch Government, she advised the Social and Economic Council of the Netherlands (SER) on ‘Work and life in the future’.
+She is closely involved in the activities of other key policy guidance bodies in the Netherlands, such as the Netherlands Institute for Social Research (SCP), and on the board of governors of the Netherlands Institute for Health Services Research (NIVEL), and in the Scientific Advisory Board of the NIDI.
 Van der Lippe contributes to the public debate by writing for broader audiences and appearing as an expert on national and international media.

 5 key publications